kaarel-toomet/papertech/README.md

 3. If there is empty space in both horizontal directions, pick a random one.

 ### Pump
-Lifts water and ancient paperballs.
-If there is a block of water or ancient paperball below and empty space above, it moves the water up.
+Lifts water.
+If there is a block of water below and empty space above, it moves the water up.
+If there are multiple pumps on top of each other, they work all instantly.

 ### Extractor
 If there is a block of water above, it destroys it and has a chance to spawn a paperball or ancient paperball.
 The chances are 0.3 and 0.02, respectively.
 If there is something below, it doesnt work, except for thick paper, in which case it works as a water destroyer.